 Greenleaf G (1997) `International privacy standards -

-Their continuing relevance to Australia' Leading Edge Strategies
+Their continuing relevance to Australia' Leading Edge Strategies for Data Protection and Privacy

 IIR Conferences, Sydney, March 1997, 28pgs